 Just like that, another month has come and gone.
-I’m determined to make November as productive a month as October.
-Who’s with me?
-Below is a recap of October and what’s in store for this month.
+I'm determined to make November as productive a month as October.
+Who's with me?
+Below are my Samurai reflections from October and what's in store for this month.

 “What Renting DVD's Teaches Us About CD Yield Maximization” – This is an original concept that slaps traditional CD laddering strategies in the face.
 It was interesting to see the post picked up by The Bogleheads forum and debated there since those guys are usually hardcore on financial issues.
 The bottom line: Regardless of the interest rate environment, one's CD money should always be invested in the longest term duration possible.